Difference between faradic and galvanic current

 Surged faradic current

-The ratio of interval to the duration of the surging is also adjustable so that graded exercise may be administered.
-This type of current is usually required for the treatment of spasm and pain [1].
+The ratio of the interval to the duration of the surging is also adjustable so that graded exercise may be administered.
+This current type is usually required to treat spasms and pain1.

 Galvanic vs Faradic current

-Here is a brief difference between a galvanic type current and faradic type current.
+Here is a brief difference between a galvanic type current and a faradic type current.

 WordPress Table